 WEATHER ADVISORY- In aviation weather forecast practice, an expression of hazardous weather conditions not predicted in the Aviation Surface Forecast, Aviation Cloud Forecast, or area forecast, as they affect the operation of air traffic and as prepared by the NWS.

-WEATHER RECONNAISSANCE AREA (WRA)- A WRA is airspace with defined dimensions and published by Notice to Airmen, which is established to support weather reconnaissance/research flights.
+WEATHER RECONNAISSANCE AREA (WRA)- A WRA is airspace with defined dimensions and published by Notice to Air Missions, which is established to support weather reconnaissance/research flights.
 Air traffic control services are not provided within WRAs.
 Only participating weather reconnaissance/research aircraft from the 53rd Weather Reconnaissance Squadron and National Oceanic and Atmospheric Administration Aircraft Operations Center are permitted to operate within a WRA.
 A WRA may only be established in airspace within U.S. Flight Information Regions outside of U.S. territorial airspace.

 - In conjunction with ATC instructions, gives the pilot the latitude to delay compliance until a condition or event has been reconciled.
 Unlike “pilot discretion,” when instructions are prefaced “when able,” the pilot is expected to seek the first opportunity to comply.

 - In conjunction with a weather deviation clearance, requires the pilot to determine when he/she is clear of weather, then execute ATC instructions.

 - Once a maneuver has been initiated, the pilot is expected to continue until the specifications of the instructions have been met.
 “When able,” should not be used when expeditious compliance is required.